 Why Did Jesus Have to Die for Us?

 At the heart of the story of God and his love for the world, we find the cross.
 We see Jesus willingly going to his death for the sake of the world.
 We see an innocent person die the death of a criminal.
 The question we come back to when looking at the horror of the cross is, “Why did Jesus have to die?”
+Why was Jesus crucified?
 Why did Jesus suffer like he did?
-As we read through the story of the crucifixion of Jesus, you may ask yourself, “Why did Jesus do this for me?”
+As you read through the story of the crucifixion of Jesus, you may ask yourself, “Why did Jesus do this for me?”

 How sin keeps us away from God

 Ever since Adam and Eve turned their backs on God in the garden of Eden, human beings have been corrupted by sin.
 We ignore what God wants because we’d rather do what we want.
 We set our hearts on accumulating power and wealth for ourselves, and we don’t take good care of what God gives us.
 We are too darkened by our sin to find our way back to God on our own.
 And God’s justice requires that there be a price for our sin.